krsukanto/openshift-tekton-june-2022/Day1/README.md

 - kubelet communicates with the CRI-O container runtime to manage Pods
 - kube-proxy - load-balancing for service
 - core-dns - supports service discovery
+- in Kubernetes for Pod-to-Pod communication accross nodes, we need to install Kubernetes third-party network add-ons (like Flannel, Canal, Calico, Weave, etc.,)
+- Kubernetes only supports using one of the network adds-ons at any point but OpenShift allows using many network add-ons within the same cluster using multus interface
 - multus - network interface that allows to communicate with differents type of network add-ons like ( Flannel, Canal, Calico, Weave, etc.,)

 ### RedHat OpenShift Resources